Ibogaine for Heroin Addiction

 When it is used for addiction detox, medical monitoring is necessary to ensure safety, as with any other opioid detox.

-Traditionally, Ibogaine is used in Gabon for rituals and ceremonies because it has hallucinogenic properties.
 When used in smaller amounts, Ibogaine has a mild stimulant effect and can be used to treat tiredness.

 Laboratory analysis shows that Ibogaine interacts with naturally occurring chemicals released by the brain including Serotonin, dopamine and NMDA.
-This is how it causes dream like visions and introspective experiences.
-These can last for several hours.

 Those that have used it often describe the experience as being transformative.

-Different Types of Ibogaine Therapy
+Different types of Ibogaine treatment

 There are four different types of Ibogaine , each type has distinctive characteristics and uses:

-- Ibogaine Hydrochloride (HCl): The most common form which is used in medical settings for addiction treatment.
+Ibogaine Hydrochloride (HCl): The most common form which is used in medical settings for addiction treatment.
 It is a purified extract of ibogaine, usually administered in a clinical environment to ensure correct dosing and reduce the risk of side effects.

-- Total Alkaloid (TA) Extract: Extracted from the alkaloids present in the root bark of the Iboga tree, it is less refined than Ibogaine hydrochloride.
+Total Alkaloid (TA) Extract: Extracted from the alkaloids present in the root bark of the Iboga tree, it is less refined than Ibogaine hydrochloride.

-- Raw root bark: This is used by chewing it or brewing it as a tea.
+Raw root bark: This is used by chewing it or brewing it as a tea.
 It is less useful in addiction treatment because the quantities are more difficult to control and there are greater risks associated with side effects.
 Chemicals in the bark itself can be problematic.

-- Freebase: This is another purified version but is rare.
+Freebase: This is another purified version but is rare.

 Whichever form is used, it must only be used under strict medical supervision.

-Ibogaine For Heroin and Opioid Detox
+Using Ibogaine for Heroin Detox

 Ibogaine is used to reduce the withdrawal symptoms and cravings associated with heroin and opioid withdrawal.